javascript-tutorial/en.javascript.info/1-js/06-advanced-functions/03-closure/article.md

 To understand what's going on, let's first discuss what a "variable" actually is.

-In JavaScript, every running function, code block `{...}`, and the script as a whole has an internal (hidden) associated object known as the *Lexical Environment*.
+In JavaScript, every running function, code block `{...}`, and the script as a whole have an internal (hidden) associated object known as the *Lexical Environment*.

 The Lexical Environment object consists of two parts: